Purpose

 Note

-For OceanBase Database V4.3.5, advanced grouping and summary operations are supported starting from V4.3.5 BP1.
+For OceanBase Database V4.3.5, advanced grouping and summarization operations are supported starting from V4.3.5 BP1.

-GROUPING SETS: specifies a custom grouping method that allows specifying multiple grouping combinations.
-It has the following characteristics:- Users can flexibly define the required grouping combinations.
+GROUPING SETS: specifies a custom grouping method that allows you to define multiple grouping combinations.
+It has the following characteristics:- You can flexibly define the required grouping combinations.

-- The resulting dataset includes only the grouping combinations specified by the user.
+- The result set includes only the specified grouping combinations.

 Note